Selling a Problem Property

 What is a problem property and why are such homes harder to sell?

 It’s generally accepted that a problem property is defined as a house or flat that has a negative issue.
-This can be something extreme such as the property being in a flood risk area or the presence of the invasive species Japanese knotweed that can damage foundations, or it can be something potentially less significant including bad wiring or broken drains.
+This can be something extreme such as the property being in a flood risk area or the presence of the invasive species Japanese knotweed that can damage foundations, or it can be something potentially less significant including bad wiring, broken drains or selling a house near a mobile mast.

 Problems at such properties might be known to the homeowner already, and if that’s the case then you absolutely must declare such issues and fully disclose them to potential buyers usually as part of completing seller’s property information forms.
 You risk legal liability if you try to hide the problems from someone who then buys the property, particularly if the problem later creates an issue for them that is costly for them to fix.